pinkeyyy/monogame-framework-wpfinterop/Readme.md

     _spriteBatch.End();
 ```

-**The reason for this behaviour that the interop sample cannot use the backbuffer (null) and instead needs to use its own rendertarget.**
+**The reason for this behaviour that the interop sample cannot use the backbuffer (null) and instead needs to use its own rendertarget to interop with WPF.**

 ## TabControls